-Prior to the start of the adventure, the GM will need to sit down with each player and have them either select one of the pilots listed at the end of this section to play during the mission or have them create one of their own.
-If a player elects to take on the role of Major Cardenas (the ship's CAG), the players will need to decide what fighters they would like to fly: Hornets, Scimitars or Raptors.
-If no one chooses to play the Major, the GM may make a selection of their own or simply have the group fly Scimitars.
+Prior to the start of the campaign, the GM will need to sit down with each player and have them either select one of the campaign pilots to play or have them create one of their own.
+If one of the players decides to take on the role of Lieutenant Colonel Blakely (the ship's CAG), the players will need to decide what fighters they would like to fly prior to each mission: Arrows, Wildcats, Scimitars or Raptors.
+If no one chooses to play as Sieverts, the GM may make a selection of their own or simply have the group fly the specific fighter indicated in brackets for the mission.
+Also, each mission briefing is given by Lt.
+Colonel Blakely; if one of the players has taken on that role, the GM should have them read the briefing text out loud to the rest of the player group; otherwise, the GM must assume the role themselves.
+Should Sieverts die during the course of the campaign, the briefings will instead be delivered by Captain Lockley, Hōshō's CO.

-Adventure Background
+Campaign Background